PaolaAvellino/data-analytics-portfolio/README.md

 **Exercises**

-👉 All queries are in [[Netflix_SQL_Portfolio.sql](Netflix_SQL_Portfolio.sql)](https://github.com/PaolaAvellino/data-analytics-portfolio/blob/main/Netflix%20SQL%20Portfolio.sql) with full explanations.
+👉 All queries are in [Netflix SQL Portfolio](https://github.com/PaolaAvellino/data-analytics-portfolio/blob/main/Netflix%20SQL%20Portfolio.sql) with full explanations.

 Each query is explained using the structure Goal → How it works → Why it’s interesting.